opentracing-contrib/java-dropwizard/README.rst

 Trace Requests to Server
 ========================

-You can trace all requests to your application by registering `ServerTracingFeature` to jersey.
-This feature uses the builder pattern, which enables you to integrate tracing with a variety of options as follows:
+You can trace all requests to your application by registering `ServerTracingFeature` to jersey.* This feature uses the builder pattern, which enables you to integrate tracing with a variety of options as follows:

 .. code-block:: java

+    import io.opentracing.contrib.dropwizard.DropWizardTracer;
+    import io.opentracing.contrib.dropwizard.ServerAttribute; //optional
     import io.opentracing.contrib.dropwizard.ServerTracingFeature;
-    import io.opentracing.contrib.dropwizard.DropWizardTracer;

     @Override
     public void run(HelloWorldConfiguration configuration, Environment environment) {